How do class actions affect lemon law, and vice versa?

 In summary, class actions can both help and hurt your lemon law claim.
 Their existence makes it harder to deny the class problem; but class action settlements will usually leave you in a worse spot than you would have been in with your own lemon law claim, and your own attorneys.

 1 It is arguable that lemon law prevents a settlement like this, because it is against public policy and would tend to defeat the branding requirements of the ACNA.
-But don’t tell the manufacturers that–to them, the class settlement is a valid excuse to keep lemons on the road and unsuspecting consumers buying them.
+But the manufacturers will likely deny that–to them, the class settlement is a valid excuse to keep lemons on the road and unsuspecting consumers buying them.

 Contact us today if we can answer any other questions about your claim.